Glucocorticoid: Therapeutic immunosuppression

 Glucocorticoids cause immunosuppression, and the therapeutic component of this effect is mainly the decreases in the function and numbers of lymphocytes, including both B cells and T cells.

 The major mechanism for this immunosuppression is through inhibition of nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB).
 NF-κB is a critical transcription factor involved in the synthesis of many mediators (i.e., cytokines) and proteins (i.e., adhesion proteins) that promote the immune response.
 Inhibition of this transcription factor, therefore, blunts the capacity of the immune system to mount a response.

 Glucocorticoids suppress cell-mediated immunity by inhibiting genes that code for the cytokines IL-1, IL-2, IL-3, IL-4, IL-5, IL-6, IL-8 and IFN-γ, the most important of which is IL-2.
 Smaller cytokine production reduces the T cell proliferation.

-Glucocorticoids, however, not only reduce T cell proliferation, but also lead to another well known effect - glucocorticoid-induced apoptosis.
+Glucocorticoids, however, not only reduce T cell proliferation, but also lead to another well known effect – glucocorticoid-induced apoptosis.
 The effect is more prominent in immature T cells still inside in the thymus, but peripheral T cells are also affected.
 The exact mechanism regulating this glucocorticoid sensitivity lies in the Bcl-2 gene.

-Glucocorticoids also suppress the humoral immunity, thereby causing a humoral immune deficiency.
+Glucocorticoids also suppress the humoral (antibody-mediated) immunity, thereby causing a humoral immune deficiency.
 Glucocorticoids cause B cells to express smaller amounts of IL-2 and of IL-2 receptors.
 This diminishes both B cell clone expansion and antibody synthesis.
 The diminished amounts of IL-2 also cause fewer T lymphocyte cells to be activated.

 The effect of glucocorticoids on Fc receptor expression in immune cells is complicated.
-Dexamethasone decreases IFN-gamma stimulated Fc gamma RI expression in neutrophils while conversely causing an increase in monocytes.
+Dexamethasone decreases IFN-γ stimulated Fc gamma RI expression in neutrophils while conversely causing an increase in monocytes.
 Glucocorticoids may also decrease the expression of Fc receptors in macrophages, but the evidence supporting this regulation in earlier studies has been questioned.
 The effect of Fc receptor expression in macrophages is important since it is necessary for the phagocytosis of opsonised cells.
 This is because Fc receptors bind antibodies attached to cells targeted for destruction by macrophages.